1 dead after driver under the influence crossed center line in Florence

 The person in the other car was ejected from the vehicle and died on the scene.
 SC Highway Patrol reports the victim was not wearing a seat belt.

-Randall Gillespie of Pamplico has been charged with felony DUI resulting in death and driving under suspension.
+Randall Todd Gillespie,30, of Pamplico, has been charged with felony DUI resulting in death and driving under suspension.
 Gillespie was taken to the hospital for minor injuries, but is currently being held at the Florence County Detention Center.

 The Florence County coroner has not yet released the victim’s identity.